-Once you’ve totaled your monthly expenses and subtracted them from your monthly income you’re ready to make a budget.
+Once you’ve totaled your monthly expenses and subtracted them from your monthly income, you’re ready to make a budget.
 You may find you’re spending more than you make each month.
 If this is the case, you’ll need to determine what adjustments can be made (i.e. what spending habits can be changed) so you’re not skewing negative.
 On the other hand, you may find that you have a surplus of cash once all of your bills are paid.
 If so, the best thing you can do is allocate at least 10 percent to savings.
-Use auto transfer to have the funds moved into your savings account automatically.
+Use auto transfer or direct deposit to have the funds moved into your savings account automatically.

 Understand your new tax responsibilities.